Becoming a Carrier or Surrogate

 Virginia Statutes provide a legal method in Virginia for obtaining a pre-birth order, which allows placement of the name(s) of the intended parent(s) on the original birth certificate.
 However, the pre-birth order process is intrusive and expensive especially because it requires that a home study be done.
 The more common process for surrogate mother arrangements involves two basic steps:

 The first step in the process is entering into a contract governed by Virginia law prior to the assisted reproductive technology procedure (artificial insemination or in vitro placement) takes place.
 The second step is having the birth certificate amended after the birth of the child.
 This two-step process is relatively simple and can be done as long as the child is born in Virginia and at least one intended parent is genetically related to the child.
-For children born outside of Virginia, a court order is required and the process is more involved but can be accomplished via an Order of Parentage and, when necessary, if one intended parent is not genetically related, a step-parent adoption.
+For children born outside of Virginia, a court order is required and the process is more involved but can be accomplished via an Order of Parentage or demonstrating a Pre-Birth, or order from other states, and, when necessary, a step-parent adoption.